 - Oral Presentation: Does the presenter communicate the relevance or importance of the research/project?
 Does the presenter answer questions appropriately and show enthusiasm about the topic?
 Is the oral summary clear and concise?

 Each GENIUS Speech project must be prepared and presented by only one student .
 To address the GENIUS Speech 2025 topic (see below) from the students country's perspective, students are tasked with recording a one-minute speech, which will be uploaded to YouTube as part of the initial application.
-The application should show understanding of the issue by summarizing the answers for the questions raised below.
-At the fair, finalist students will deliver a three-minute speech demonstrating their understanding of the issue, proposing potential solutions, and responding to questions from a panel of judges for six to seven minutes.
+The application should show an understanding of the issue by summarizing the answers to the questions below.
+At the fair, finalist students will deliver a three-minute speech demonstrating their knowledge of the issue, proposing potential solutions, and responding to questions from a panel of judges for six to seven minutes.
 This process is designed to encourage critical thinking and engagement with real-world environmental challenges.

 GENIUS SPEECH 2025 TOPIC | Carbon Trading